iryzhkov/euler/README.md

 # Project Euler

-My solutions for the project euler
+The solutions for the [Project Euler](https://projecteuler.net/about).

+To see avavilable solutions run:

+`python3 main.py list`

+To execute all solutions run:

+`python3 main.py run`